juju/docs/src/en/reference-hook-tools.md

 representing Juju services (e.g. the Juju GUI) should check occasionally and be told the current status message.

-Spamming the status with many changes per second would not be welcome (and might be throttled by the state server).
-Nevertheless, a thoughtful charm will provide appropriate and timely feedback for human users, with estimated times of completion of long-running status changes, for example.
+Spamming the status with many changes per second is therefore rather redundant (and might be throttled by the state server).
+Nevertheless, a thoughtful charm will provide appropriate and timely feedback for human users, with estimated times of completion of long-running status changes.

 In the case of a `blocked` status though the **status message should tell the user explicitly how to unblock the unit** insofar as possible, as this is